PranaRehab

 The Therapies: Modalities of Healing

-An integrative look at the tools and methods—Ayurveda, yoga, pranayama, and supportive medical practices—that facilitate restoration and resilience.
+An integrative look at the tools and methods—Ayurveda, yoga thrapy, pranayama therapeutic breathing, daily routines, and supportive medical practices—that facilitate restoration and resilience.

 Session 5